 While interesting in its own right, such a graph or “map” of the fediverse can also be used to combat online abuse.
 If you encounter a server that, for instance, harbors users espousing hate speech without being moderated, a tool of this sort can reveal the servers it is closest to, which are more likely to have similarly laissez-faire moderation policies.

 Death QuotesAn Amazon Echo skill that gives you a quote about death.

 Death Quotes is an app for the Amazon Echo.
 Upon receiving a request like “Alexa, ask Death Quotes to tell me about death,” Alexa will read a random quote on the subject of our mortality.

-Death Quotes is the first of an in-progress series of projects on our urge to deny our own mortality.
-Partially inspired by Ernst Becker’s book The Denial of Death, these projects aim to revive the Renaissance mantra of memento mori, but adjusted to the contemporary technology consumer.
+Partially inspired by Ernst Becker’s book The Denial of Death, this project aims to revive the Renaissance mantra of memento mori, but adjusted to the contemporary technology consumer.

 I’m an advocate of animal rights and believe that veganism is the best way to put this belief into action.
 My preferred form of advocacy is to make veganism as accessible as possible.

 The dining halls at the University of Connecticut have excellent vegan options, but each individual canteen may not have something every day.
 The online menus are clunky, requiring many clicks to see what’s available across campus.
 Hearing my vegan friends complain about this, I built a webapp presenting these options in an interface that prioritizes user experience.
 It’s quick to see what’s available, and where, for your next meal.